 Order means the order for the services from the supplier placed by the customer in substantially the same form as set out in the customer's order form;

 Parties "You" and "Your" refer to you, as a prospective or actual customer, member, affiliate.
 "We," "Us," and "Our" refer to WiFi Tribe.

 Personal Data has the meaning given to that term in Data Protection Laws;

 Personal Data Breach means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, any Protected Data

-Price has the meaning set out in clause 3.1 and specified in our website
+Price has the meaning set out in section 5 and is specified on our website

 Processing has the meanings given to that term in Data Protection Laws (and related terms such as process have corresponding meanings);

 Protected Data means Personal Data received from or on behalf of the Customer in connection with the performance of the Supplier’s obligations under this Agreement;